patricebechard/patricebechard.github.io/about.md

 Bonjour!

+I am currently doing a professional master's degree in machine learning at the Montreal Institute for Learning Algorithms (MILA).
+During my masters, I took classes on machine learning, deep learning, probabilisic graphical models, structured prediction, natural language processing and data science.
+I am mainly interested in the use of neural network approaches for natural language understanding.
+I am also interested in various applications of machine learning in science, art and design.

+I am currently member of a discussion panel on the ethics of AI and how the field should be regulated.
+Our work focuses mainly on the use of data in the workplace and during the employment process.

-I am an undergraduate in physics at the Université de Montréal.
-I am currently taking classes about various subjects in physics and computer science, such as quantum information, numerical modelisation in physics, statistical physics and data structures.
-After my B.Sc., my objective is to complete an M.Sc. in computer science.
-I'm interested in machine learning, network science and quantum computing as well.
-I'm still undecided about the subject of my M.Sc.
+Previously, I was an undergraduate in physics at the Université de Montréal.
+I took classes on various subjects in physics and computer science, such as quantum information, numerical modelisation in physics, statistical physics and data structures.

+Outside of work and school, I am also interested in basketball and sports in general, as well as philosophy, fashion and design.

 Hope you'll like my little page!

 Patrice